HzaRashid/news_source_objectivity/README.md

  - So both TextBlob and Vader's measure of objectivity and neutral emotion range between 0 and 1, respectively.
  - As a result, in this project, I calculate the objectivity of a tweet by taking the average of TextBlob's score of objectivity and Vader's score of neutral emotion.

-- Important to note: neither TextBlob nor Vader are completely accurate – the data in this project is meant to provide a rough estimate of objectivity.
+- Important to note: neither TextBlob nor Vader are completely accurate – this project is experimental.